 \subsection{Collaborative Filtering}

 Collaborative Filtering (CF) is a widely used technique in modern RecSys.
-CF models represent users and items as embeddings learned from historical interactions.
-Graph Neural Networks (GNNs) have gained popularity in RecSys, modeling user-item interactions as bipartite graphs to capture high-order connectivity~\cite{gcn}.
-SpectralCF introduced spectral convolution for better performance, especially for cold-start items~\cite{spectralcf}.
-PinSAGE developed a random walk strategy for large-scale graphs like Pinterest~\cite{pinsage}.
-NGCF aggregates information from neighbors and incorporates collaborative signals~\cite{ngcf}.
-LightGCN simplified NGCF, achieving better performance and shorter training time~\cite{lightgcn}.
-However, these collaborative models treat users and items equally, learning their representations simultaneously, which may not be ideal for incorporating informative item contextual representations.
+CF models typically represent users and items as embeddings and learn these embeddings by reconstructing historical user-item interactions.
+With the rise of Graph Neural Networks (GNNs)~\cite{gcn}, GNN-based RecSys have gained popularity.
+These methods model user-item interactions as bipartite graphs, enabling them to capture high-order connectivity.
+SpectralCF~\cite{spectralcf} introduced spectral convolution to improve recommendation performance, particularly for cold-start items.
+PinSAGE~\cite{pinsage} designed a random walk strategy for large-scale graphs, specifically on the Pinterest platform.
+NGCF~\cite{ngcf} aggregates information from neighboring nodes and incorporates collaborative signals into embeddings.
+LightGCN~\cite{lightgcn} simplified NGCF, achieving better performance and reduced training time.
+However, these collaborative models treat users and items equally and learn their representations simultaneously, which may not work well when incorporating informative item semantic representations.